We are an open company building the sustainable financial ecosystem of the future

 1886

 Banca Sella Holding concentrates a wide variety of functions in a single entity.
 In its capacity of Parent Company of the Sella Group it carries out the activities of management, coordination and control, identifying the strategic guidelines for the development of the Group.
-These activities, according to the rules and regulations of the sector and to those set out by company laws, provide for the functioning of the banking Group by a "sound and prudent management" and for a strategic control on the development of the different areas of activity in which the Group operates and on the risks related to the activities carried out.
+These activities, according to the rules and regulations of the sector and to those set out by company laws, provide for the functioning of the Banking Group by a "sound and prudent management" and for a strategic control on the development of the different areas of activity in which the Group operates and on the risks related to the activities carried out.

-Banca Sella Holding also carries out activities of the financial sector (proprietary trading, management of centralised treasury activities, of own securities portfolio and corporate finance activities).
+Banca Sella Holding also carries out activities of the financial sector (proprietary trading, management of centralised treasury activities, of its own securities portfolio and corporate finance activities).

 Other centralised activities carried out in the interest of the Group are the trading of financial instruments, access to financial markets and local transfer agent services.